Demaryius Thomas had Stage 2 CTE, brain study shows

-DENVER — Former Denver Bronco Demaryius Thomas was diagnosed with Stage 2 chronic traumatic encephalopathy, more commonly known as CTE, researchers and his family announced this week.
+The magnitude of Boston University releasing its diagnosis that her son Demaryius Thomas had Stage 2 chronic traumatic encephalophathy, more commonly known as CTE, caught her offguard.

+"I knew about the report and knew it was coming out but I didn't know they would announce it (Good Morning America and the New York Times) when they did this morning.''
+Smith said in an interview with 9News.
+"It's rekindled so many emotions."

 RELATED: 'I will always love Bay Bay': Family and friends remember former Broncos star, Demaryius Thomas